 Plot-wise, a Juice Plus version of Amanda Waller (Vanessa Williams) has despatched the Suicide Squad to retrieve a MacGuffin of spiritual value, although what exactly it is and why exactly she needs it both constitute spoilers.
 The antihero team this time around consists of Deadshot (Christian Slater), Harley Quinn (Tara Strong), Captain Boomerang (Liam McIntyre), Bronze Tiger (Billy Brown), Killer Frost (Kristin Bauer van Straten) and Copperhead (Gideon Emery).
 The screenplay, by Alan Burnett, gets a decent amount of mileage out of all of them, with scene-setting and drama-building duties accomplished by a bunch of DC character cameos from Two-Face and Professor Pyg to Tobias Whale and Silver Banshee.

-Speaking of mileage, a fair helping of Suicide Squad: Hell to Pay takes the form of a cross-country road trip as the squad, stripped of their usual resources and gear, are forced to slum it like any old dysfunctional family.
+Speaking of mileage, a fair helping of Suicide Squad: Hell to Pay takes the form of a cross-country road trip as the squad, stripped of their usual resources and gear, is forced to slum it like any old dysfunctional family.
 Except every now and again they stop off to kill lots and lots of people.

 This is where the script shines.
 We’ve seen dark humor in these films before, but rarely so successfully, and the character writing is surprisingly sharp for an ensemble of second-string villains.
 Deadshot is the nominal leader, as usual, but he’s more interesting here thanks to how well he’s complemented by Bronze Tiger, a stoic martial arts expert who believes in order and accountability to such an extent that he almost constitutes a traditional hero.
 His ideals intertwine with the plot’s ruminations on redemption and divinity – surprisingly meaty material for a film like this to chew through.